Steve's Gastronomic Home Page

 Combo dinner with tawook and keftah skewers

 The chicken and beef skewers were every bit as good as I had expected, having been referred to Camilya's in the first place by family members who have too limited a budget to waste it eating out on food that is not truly worthwhile.
 The Keftah Skewer was made with ground black angus beef seasoned with what is probably a family recipe.
-The Tawook Skewer was made with flavorful chicken that I liked even better than the beef.
+I thought it was well prepared, and had especially good spices.

 Go to Index